 Is there a waiting list to become a member of Wargrave Tennis Club?

-At present, there isn’t a waiting list to join Wargrave Tennis Club; however, this will be reviewed once we reach our membership target of 400.
-Our current membership stands at just under 390, with over 240 adult members.
-This level has increased by nearly 30% since 2024, driven by the addition of new clay courts, improved coaching, and the introduction of pickleball and padel.
-Should we exceed our target, we will consider pausing membership applications to ensure that existing members have ample access to the new padel court.
+At present, there isn’t a waiting list to join Wargrave Tennis Club; however, this will be reviewed again once our membership exceeds 470.
+Our current membership stands at 452, with over 270 adult members.
+This level has increased by nearly 35% since 2024, driven by the addition of new clay courts, improved coaching, and the introduction of pickleball and padel.
+Should we exceed 470, we will consider pausing membership applications to ensure that existing members have ample access to the new padel court.

 Will it be easy to book a padel court?

-There has certainly been a surge in demand, but even after 10 days, there are still plenty of slots available for members to book during the week.
+There has certainly been a surge in demand for the new court, but even after the first 4 months, there are still plenty of slots available for members to book during the week and at weekends.
 This is likely to change as more members try this exciting new game; however, by controlling membership growth (see above), we aim to maintain a “membership to court ratio” at a good level so that future bookings don’t become impossible.

 Will members be able to make numerous bookings in a single week?